USACE’s Albuquerque District hosts business opportunities open house

-Representatives from regional large and small businesses speak with U.S. Army Corps of Engineers-Albuquerque District personnel about USACE projects during a Business Opportunities Open House at the Albuquerque Convention Center, March 30, 2023.
+ALBUQUERQUE, New Mexico – The U.S. Army Corps of Engineers-Albuquerque District hosted a Business Opportunities Open House at the Albuquerque Convention Center, March 30.

+About 200 representatives from regional small and large businesses attended the Business Opportunities Open House (BOOH), which focused on facilitating partnerships with businesses and highlighting contract opportunities.

+"This is our first business opportunities open house we have in-person since coming out of a COVID-19 environment and we’re really focused on rebuilding our connections with our partners,” said Lt.
+Col. Jerre Hansbrough, commander, USACE-Albuquerque District.

 |Date Taken: